Chiang Rai Food Culture

 Dining Etiquette

-Northern Thai meals are built for sharing — rice arrives in individual portions, but everything else sits communal in the center.
+Northern Thai meals are built for sharing, rice arrives in individual portions.
+But everything else sits communal in the center.
 You get a plate of sticky rice and several shared dishes to dive into.

 Northern dishes bring serious heat, and restaurants rarely dial it down unless you ask.
 Say 'mai pet' (ไม่เผ็ด) for 'not spicy,' yet it can still scorch sensitive tongues.

 Most restaurants take cash only, service stays relaxed.
-You pay at the counter when you leave; tipping isn't expected yet always welcomed for good service.
+You pay at the counter when you leave.
+Tipping isn't expected yet always welcomed for good service.

 Breakfast runs 7-9 AM, lighter than later meals.
 Street stalls ladle congee, grill sticky rice with egg, or serve khao tom (rice soup).
 Locals might pick up khao soy at morning markets.